jeffs/nushell.github.io/book/working_with_lists.md

 # => [1, 10, 3, 4]
 ```

-## Removing or Adding Items from List
+## Removing or adding items from lists

 In addition to [`insert`](/commands/docs/insert.md) and [`update`](/commands/docs/update.md), we also have [`prepend`](/commands/docs/prepend.md) and [`append`](/commands/docs/append.md).
 These let you insert to the beginning of a list or at the end of the list, respectively.